rOpenSpain/spanishoddata/README.md

     "https://cloud.r-project.org"))
 ```

-Alternative way to install the package from GitHub:
+Alternative way to install the development version from GitHub:

 ``` r
 if (!require("remotes")) install.packages("remotes")